thejsway/thejsway/manuscript/chapter14.md

 > Check the [Mozille Developer Network](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) for a primer on the different CSS selectors available.

 The second method using CSS selectors is called `querySelector()`.
 It works the same way as `querySelectorAll()` but only returns the first matching element.
+It returns `null` if no associated element can be found.

 ```js
 // The first paragraph